17 October 2020

 Repetition is used to bludgeoning effect at the start of each act as Lee uses the twisted visions of Farage and Trump and simply swaps names around.
 Otherwise if the likes of the anti- immigrant powered EU vote makes him feel some of his set seem less important Lee is having his cake and eating it by refusing to let such material go.
 Thankfully when it’s as good as “Content Provider” this is more than forgivable.

 The dismissal of “Game of Thrones” could have fell flat because as we had already indicated our contempt for Sky nobody had seen it but as the premise was you could discover all you need to know from a merchandising slogan this was alright.
-Rational enough as you don’t need to hear Elbow or read an Edith Bowman book to know you don’t want to.
+This seemed likely as you don’t need to hear Elbow or read Edith Bowman’s book to know you don’t want to.
 His contempt for the under-40s who are attached to a mobile phone and its myriad of solipsistic uses involved the sort of phone fingering visual comedy that Lee is not usually known for.

 As close to conventional in delivery as Lee and a lengthy piece on the history of bondage can be proved the highlight of the night.
 As the work involved in our pervy ancestors getting their own masks and harnesses reached a hysterical pitch it took on the air of a quaint cottage industry compared to today’s Amazon sweat shop society.
 If everything is immediate even smut has been devalued.